orbitalchicken/Roadmap/README.md

     - Migrate to gdbus (GNOME 3.8 support)
     - Draw the background in Cinnamon (GNOME 3.8 support)
     - Applet manager crash when changing panel layout: https://github.com/linuxmint/Cinnamon/issues/1608
+    - Can't logout? (seems to crash gsd)
+    - Artefacts in menu (app list).
+Sometimes it looks like two lists are rendered (you see app names written on top of others).

   Settings
     - Finalize applet settings module